flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 embedding.embed(sentence)
 ```

-# Stacked Embeddings
+## Stacked Embeddings

 Stacked embeddings are one of the most important concepts of this library.
-You can use them to combine different embeddings
+You can use them to combine different
-together, for instance if you want to use both traditional embeddings together with contextual sting embeddings.
+embeddings together, for instance if you want to use both traditional embeddings together with contextual sting
+embeddings (see next chapter).
 Stacked embeddings allow you to mix and match.
 We find that a combination of embeddings often gives best results.

 All you need to do is use the `StackedEmbeddings` class and instantiate it by passing a list of embeddings that you wish
 to combine.
 For instance, lets combine classic GloVe embeddings with embeddings from a forward and backward
 character language model.

 First, instantiate the three embeddings you wish to combine: